Governing Body - King's Academy Ringmer

 My working career began when I left secondary education and joined the Royal Navy, defence cuts affected the branch I worked in and I opted to leave and was fortunate to secure employment with a large hotel chain undertaking a personnel assistant role.
 I have remained within this line of work for the last 16 years.
 I have worked for a variety of organisations in different sectors undertaking Personnel and Training related work.
 My current role is as a Human Resources Business Partner working within the Criminal Justice System.
 I am qualified with the Chartered Institute of Personnel and Development and enjoy my work and the variety it presents.
 I have a son who attended King's Academy Ringmer and in my limited spare time enjoy following Rugby and walking.

-Mr Danny Mizon - Parent Governor
+Mr Danny Mizon - Vice Chair of Governors

 Cllr Mr Michael John (MJ) Holloway OBE - Governor